Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

-The good news for people who join Medicare Part A prior to January 1, 2020 will still have Plan F and C will still be available to you.
-You will be able to continue to shop for and pick up or change companies for your Medicare supplement Plan F or C after this date (and plans will be available from companies) as long as you can qualify medically (or are in an Open Enrollment or Guaranteed Issue situation).
+People who join Medicare Part A before January 1, 2020 will still have Plan F and C available to them.
+You will be able to continue to shop for and pick up or change companies for your Medicare supplement Plan F or C after this date.
+This happens as long as you can qualify medically (or are in an Open Enrollment or Guaranteed Issue situation).

 If you join Medicare Part A on or after January 1, 2020, you will unfortunately not have the ability to purchase a Plan F or C. The most comprehensive plan available to you will be Medicare supplement Plan G. Plan G works identically to Medicare supplement Plan F with the only difference being Plan G not covering the Part B deductible.
 Outside of that one difference, they work the same.
 Also, in guaranteed issue situations, Medicare supplement plan G will be available with no medical underwriting requirements starting January 1, 2020.